monkey0head/recsys_sem/README.md

-## Tutorial on recommender systems for YSDA Machine Learing course
+## Tutorial on recommender systems for YSDA Machine Learning course